iworks/og/readme.txt

 * Updated Facebook locales list.

 = 2.5.3 (2018-05-09) =
-* Remove debug function, which broke whole plugin.
+* Remove debug function, which broke the whole plugin.

 = 2.5.2 (2018-05-08) =
 * Added filter `og_description_words` to allow change `og:description` length.
-* Fixed a problem with striping last word.
+* Fixed a problem with striping the last word.
 Props for [intrex](https://wordpress.org/support/users/intrex/).
-* We are back to trim `og:description` to 55 words (it is default for `wp_trim_words()` function).
+* We are back to trim `og:description` to 55 words (it is the default for `wp_trim_words()` function).

 = 2.5.1 (2018-04-16) =
-* Added og:image:width and og:image:height for first content image from site URL.
+* Added og:image:width and og:image:height for first content image from the site URL.

 = 2.5.0 (2018-04-14) =
 * Added og:image:width and og:image:height for featured image.